 - After an economic action is complete it is impossible to know for sure whether alternative actions were superior in value because whatever alternatives there were can never be rerun under exactly the same circumstances as the choice already made.
 Would Apple have been better off producing a TV screen instead of Apple Watch?
-It is impossible to say for certain.
+It is impossible to say for certain because there is no way to test the alternate scenario.

 Because of value subjectivity the final cost of any good or service is, in reality, a compromise between the perceived values of everyone involved in the sale or purchase of the good or service.

-When a bakery puts a price on a loaf of bread, did everyone involved in creating and buying bread agree that its final price reflected the cost of its inputs and its value to the consumer?
+When a bakery sets its price for a loaf of bread, would everyone involved in creating and buying bread agree that its final price reflected the “True” cost of its inputs and its value to the consumer?

-That depends on answers to questions such as whether it can be objectively proven a bakery paid too much, too little, or the right amount of money for flour?
+That depends on answers to questions.
+Questions such as whether it can be objectively proven a bakery paid too much, too little, or the right amount of money for flour?
 Everyone involved in creating flour would have a different answer.
+The workers at the flour mill may feel the flour cost too little if they feel underpaid.
 To a consumer it may seem the baker paid too much if the consumer feels the finished bread costs too much.
-The workers at the flour mill may feel the flour cost too little if they feel underpaid.

 None of these questions may be answered with an objective, numeric, value because each actor involved in the activity will have a different personal preference, none of which can be proven to be superior.

 Given how every economic action, from the simplest to the most complex, is shrouded by subjectivity and uncertainty greed turns out to be good after all.

-Greed is good because greed is defensive in a world of so much doubt because greed prods actors to accumulate resources that may appear excessive in boom years but become business saving reserves during downturns.
+Greed is good because greed is defensive in a world of so much doubt because greed prods actors to accumulate resources that may – to an outsider – appear excessive in boom years but become business saving reserves during downturns.

 Comparison of Economic Systems as Relates to the Above Laws

 Now we take these laws to shed new light on the three major economic systems, Capitalism, Libertarianism, and Socialism.